Commercial Driver License

 When can I schedule and submit the drug screening?

-Students must submit a negative drug test completed between 1 and 30 days prior to the session start date.
-Drug tests completed more than 30 days before the class will not be accepted.
-Students should consider making an appointment to ensure completion of the drug testing requirements on time.
 If a student fails to provide a negative drug test by the first day of class, the student will not be allowed to operate a vehicle and will be subject to immediate removal from the program.
 Students should turn in their registration packets (without drug test results) as soon as possible to be conditionally accepted into the class.
 In order to be fully accepted into CDL 100, the drug test results must be submitted by the first day of class.
 For more specific details about the drug testing required, please see the CDL Physical & Drug Screening page of the registration packet.

 Where can I get a DOT Physical?

 You may schedule a DOT physical through any location of your choosing.
 We have compiled a list of local testing facilities on the CDL Physical & Drug Screening page of the registration packet for reference.
-Students should consider making an appointment to ensure completion of the testing requirements on time for registration.
+Students should consider making an appointment to ensure completion of the testing requirements on time for the courses.

 The class I want to take is full.
 Can I be added to an interest list?